 Focus on Renewable Energy Spurs Concerns Over Supply–Demand Equation

-Global electricity demand could increase by 30 percent to 75 percent of current capacity by 2050, according to a US energy agency.
+Global electricity demand could increase by 30 percent to 75 percent by 2050, according to a US energy agency.

 Updated:

-The nation’s utilities generated 5 percent more electricity during the first six months of 2024 than the first half of 2023 because of a hotter-than-normal start to summer and increasing power demands from the commercial sector, the Energy Information Administration (EIA) reported in its July Short-Term Energy Outlook.
+The nation’s utilities generated 5 percent more electricity during the first six months of 2024 than in the first half of 2023 because of a hotter-than-normal start to summer and increasing power demands from the commercial sector, the Energy Information Administration (EIA) said in its July Short-Term Energy Outlook.

-Some fear intermittent renewable energy from the sun, the wind, water pressure, or geothermal steam cannot reliably keep pace with rapidly growing energy demands without redundant fossil fuel generation unless, or until, battery storage and transmission technologies advance.
+Some fear that intermittent renewable energy from the sun, the wind, water pressure, and geothermal steam can’t reliably keep pace with rapidly growing energy demands without redundant fossil fuel generation unless battery storage and transmission technologies advance.

 Renewable energy sources—solar, wind, geothermal, biomass, hydro—constitute nearly 95 percent of that added capacity and now generate more than 21 percent of the nation’s electricity, eclipsing coal as a source last year, the EIA said.

-The EIA projects that global electricity demand could increase between 30 percent to more than 75 percent of current capacity by 2050, with as much as two-thirds of electricity to come from nuclear and renewables.
+The EIA projects that global electricity demand could increase by 30 percent to more than 75 percent by 2050, with as much as two-thirds of electricity to come from nuclear and renewables.

-The agency projects U.S. power plants will produce 2 percent more electricity during the second half of 2024 than in 2023, with solar power adding 36 billion kilowatt-hours, a 42-percent increase over the new solar power added in all of 2023.
+The agency projects that U.S. power plants will produce 2 percent more electricity during the second half of 2024 than in 2023, with solar power adding 36 billion kilowatt-hours, a 42 percent increase over the new solar power added in all of 2023.

-The Washington-based Solar Energy Industries Association (SEIA), which did not return requests for comment from The Epoch Times, maintains that renewable energies are poised to dramatically accelerate, especially solar power.
+The Washington-based Solar Energy Industries Association (SEIA), which didn’t respond to requests for comment from The Epoch Times, maintains that renewable energies are poised to dramatically accelerate, especially solar power.

 image-5699335

-SEIA in May announced there are 5 million solar installations now generating electricity nationwide, a 400-percent increase in less than a decade.
+SEIA said in May that there are 5 million solar installations now generating electricity nationwide, a 400-percent increase in less than a decade.

-“This milestone comes just eight years after the U.S. reached 1 million installations in 2016,” SEIA said in a press release, noting it took more than 40 years to get to 1 million installations after the first one came online in 1973.
+“This milestone comes just eight years after the U.S. reached 1 million installations in 2016,” SEIA said in a statement, noting that it took more than 40 years to get to 1 million installations after the first one came online in 1973.

 SEIA, which represents 1,200 companies engaged in the $60 billion solar energy industry, maintains that solar power plants in the United States will double to 10 million by 2030 and triple to 15 million by 2034.

 Its major solar projects list includes more than 7,050 proposed projects with the capacity to generate 250 gigawatts (GW)—1 GW equals 1 billion watts.
-According to SEIA, 97 percent is used in homes with 36 GW installed through 2023.
+According to SEIA, 97 percent of that energy is used in homes, with 36 GW installed through 2023.

 image-5699204

-Solar panels are mounted atop the roof of the Los Angeles Convention Center in Los Angeles on Sept.
+Solar panels are mounted on the roof of the Los Angeles Convention Center in Los Angeles on Sept.
 5, 2018.
-(Mario Tama/Getty Images)
+Mario Tama/Getty Images

-The Federal Energy Regulatory Commission’s (FERC) May Energy Infrastructure Update, posted on July 15, shows 50 “units” of solar totaling 2,517 megawatts (MW)—1 megawatt equals 1 million watts—went into service in May.
+The May Energy Infrastructure Update from the Federal Energy Regulatory Commission (FERC), posted on July 15, shows that 50 “units” of solar totaling 2,517 megawatts (MW)—1 megawatt equals 1 million watts—went into service in May.

 Sunny Prospects